andlabs/libui/README.md

 (TODO write some notes on make variables and cross-compiling)

+## Installation

+#### Arch Linux

+Can be built from AUR: https://aur.archlinux.org/packages/libui-git/

 ## Documentation

 Needs to be written.
 Consult ui.h and the examples for details for now.